ntabanarachel/Confusion-matrix/README.md

 F1-Score

+# finally: I am goingto  build a logistic regression model using a heart attack dataset to predict if a patient is at risk of a heart attack

 • It is the harmonic mean of Recall and Precision.
 It is useful when you need to take both Precision and Recall into account.
 F1-SCORE = 2PRECISIONRECALL/PRECISION+RECALL

 Confusion Matrix